Associated Jewish Charities of Baltimore

 • Dan Hirschhorn serves as a Governor and member of the Investment Management Committee

-Organizational Culture: Cushnir's appointment reflected The Associated's commitment to experienced federation leadership during a critical time for the Jewish community.
-The organization combines professional staff expertise with volunteer leader guidance.
+Organisational Culture: Cushnir's appointment reflected The Associated's commitment to experienced federation leadership during a critical time for the Jewish community.
+The organisation combines professional staff expertise with volunteer leader guidance.

 Application Process & Timeline